-The company is risk sensitive in its marketing strategy.
-Netflix knows that people do not want to be locked in an expensive contract.
+The company is risk sensitive in its digital marketing.
+As part of its strategy, Netflix knows that people do not want to be locked in an expensive contract.

 This image is only the above-the fold part of its landing page.
 On scrolling down, the landing page also acts as it main sales page too.